bodywork-ml/bodywork-core/docs/quickstart_train_and_deploy.md

 ## Configuring a Bodywork Service-Deployment Stage for Creating a ML Scoring Service

-The `stage-2-deploy-scoring-service` directory contains the code and configuration required to load the model trained in `stage-1-train-model` and use it as part of the code for a REST API endpoint definition, that will accept a single instance (or row) of data encoded as JSON in a HTTP request, and return the model's prediction as JSON data in the corresponding HTTP response.
+The `stage-2-deploy-scoring-service` directory contains the code and configuration required to load the model trained in `stage-1-train-model` and use it within the definition of a REST API endpoint, that will accept a single instance (or row) of data encoded as JSON in the request, and return the model's prediction as JSON data in the corresponding response.

 We have decided to choose the Python [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework with which to create our REST API server, that will be deployed to k8s and exposed as a service on the cluster, after this stage completes.
 The use of Flask is **not** a requirement in any way and you are free to use different frameworks - e.g. [FastAPI](https://fastapi.tiangolo.com).